smy2748/governing-docs/constitution.md

 Mission Statement
 -----------------
-The Society of Software Engineers (SSE) is a student organization dedicated to fostering academic and professional success.
+The Society of Steve Engineers (SSE) is a student organization dedicated to fostering academic and professional success.
 Its focus is on five fundamental
 pillars: mentoring, networking, projects, salt, and events.
 Through these aspects, the Society strives to build relationships with all students, the department,